 Plans & Pricing

-Product
+Product Wishlist

 Legal tech is the cornerstone of the future of law practice.
-If you’re an educator or student, we invite you to explore our series of exercises and tools, which law schools around the world have built into their core curricula.
+If you’re an educator or student, we invite you to explore our series of exercises and tools which law schools around the world have built into their core curricula.

 The series of tools below cover the span of legal tech, but we focus primarily on the following: (1) Document automation, (2) Expert systems, and (3) Legal products.

 Hands-on building is the best way for law students to understand legal technology.
-We provide educator and student accounts for law school classes, for which we recommend the following structure:
+We provide educator and student accounts for law school classes for which we recommend the following structure:

-We find that the best way to learn is to think about the "dream state" for your tech-enabled practice.
-There are many inspiring examples of how lawyers have built document automation to enhance their practice and built full-fledged legal tech products that have made them legal tech entrepreneurs.
-We invite you to review the case studies and guides below to visualize the possibilities:
+We believe the best way to learn is by envisioning the "dream state" for your tech-enabled practice.
+Many lawyers have successfully leveraged document automation to enhance their workflows, transform their firms, and even build full-fledged legal tech products—becoming legal tech entrepreneurs in the process.

-- Documate users have built legal apps in 23 different countries and 18 different languages.
+- Gavel users have built legal apps in 23 different countries and 18 different languages.
 Our case guides, which we're always adding to, have convinced many a law student to become a legal tech entrepreneur.

 - Legal productization is where the legal field is headed.
 Read The Ultimate Guide on How to Build Legal Products, the definitive guide on building legal apps.